Draupathi (2020 film)

-Draupathi is a 2020 Indian Tamil-language movie directed and produced by Mohan G. Kshatriyan.
-The film stars Richard Rishi and Sheela Rajkumar, with K. S. G. Venkatesh, Karunas, and Nishanth in supporting roles.
-The music of the film was composed by Jubin and cinematography was performed by Manoj Narayan and edited by Devaraj S. The film is a crowd funding project.
-It mostly received negative reviews from critics.
+Draupathi is a 2020 Indian Tamil-language action drama film written, directed, and produced by Mohan G. Kshatriyan.
+The film stars Richard Rishi and Sheela Rajkumar, with K. S. G. Venkatesh, Karunas, Nishanth and Soundariya Nanjundan in supporting roles.
+The music of the film was composed by Jubin and cinematography was performed by Manoj Narayan and edited by Devaraj S. The film is a crowdfunding project.
+A sequel titled Draupathi 2, also directed by Mohan G and starring Richard Rishi was announced on 26 February 2025.

-The movie was released amidst huge controversies, related to casteism.
+The film released on 28 February 2020 to mostly negative reviews from critics.
+It was released amidst huge controversies related to casteism.
 The film has been criticized for its alleged pro-casteism stand and intent to uphold casteism.
 It was also heavily criticised for its regressive storyline.
+Despite this, the film was commercially successful at the box-offfice.